led02/card10_firmware/README.md

 (gdb)
 ```

-To run the program, type: `mon mww 0x40000004 0x80000000`.
+To run the program, type: `reset` (which runs `mon mww 0x40000004 0x80000000`).
 This is a quirk as the prototypes to not have a reset line exposed to the debugger.
 Will be solved with production hardware.

 TODO: Provide a make command to flash card10.

 ## Debugging
-After flashing and the initial reset using `mon mww 0x40000004 0x80000000`, you can say `mon reset halt` and then `continue`.
+After flashing and the initial reset using `reset`, you can say `mon reset halt` and then `continue`.
 You can now debug as usual.
+(`reset` is defined in `.gdbinit` and runs `mon mww 0x40000004 0x80000000`)

 ## Serial Console
 card10 outputs debug information on the serial console.
 Baudrate is 115200.
 The provided USB adapter creates a CDC device (under Linux /dev/ttyACM0).
 You can use screen to open and view it: `screen /dev/ttyACM0 115200`.